plun1331/PyPixel/Docs/source/api.rst

         The rank's priority in the guild's rank heirarchy.

 .. _Hypixel:
-.. py:class:: Hypixel(*, api_key, base_url = "https://api.hypixel.net, clear_cache_after = 300)
+.. py:class:: Hypixel(*, api_key, base_url = "https://api.hypixel.net, clear_cache_after = 300, validate=False)

     The main class that will be used for requesting information from the Hypixel API.

-    .. versionchanged:: 0.1.8
+    .. versionchanged:: 0.1.9

-        Your API Key will now be validated upon initialization.
+        Added a kwarg that allows you to bypass the validation of your API Key.

     :param api_key: Your Hypixel API key.
     :type api_key: str_

     :param base_url: The base URL for the Hypixel API.
-Defaults to 'https://api.hypixel.net/'.
+Defaults to ``https://api.hypixel.net/``.
     :type base_url: Optional[str_]

     :param clear_cache_after: How often the cache should clear in seconds.
     :type clear_cache_after: Optional[int_]

+    :param validate: Whether or not to validate the provided API Key.
+Defaults to ``True``.
+    :type validate: bool_

     .. py:method:: get_player(uuid)

         |coro|

-        Gets a player from the Hypixel API using the `/player` endpoint.
+        Gets a player from the Hypixel API using the ``/player`` endpoint.

         :param uuid: The UUID you are requesting player data for.
         :type uuid: str_